Deep focus vs rapid switching:

 A final note: the flower is a map

 Monotropism is a lens.
 It helps explain why some people thrive with depth, and why abrupt switching can feel genuinely painful.
-It also helps people stop interpreting irritation as a personality defect.
+It also helps people stop interpreting irritation, shutdown or difficulty moving as a personality defect.

 Build in pistil time.
 Reduce pointless interruptions.
-Use closure and cueing.
+Use closure.
+Make cues collaborative.
+Create lilipads, not trapdoors.
 Stop shaming your nervous system for being a nervous system.

 Close, cue, choose.